RiteshJha912/hnltech/README.md

 - [Aceternity Documentation](https://ui.aceternity.com/docs)
 ---

-### Thank you, for reading this readme !
-### Done, this is my final commit finally after 100s of final commits
+### Thank you for exploring this project!
+If you’ve made it this far, consider starring the repository and sharing your feedback.